johan-gras/johan-gras.github.io/projects/motioncapture.md

 ### Computing the position of the Gumstix

-To compute the position from acceleration, one can take the mathematical relation between the two: by doing a double integral onto the acceleration signal the relative position may be obtained.
+To compute the position from acceleration, one can take the mathematical relation between the two:
+**by doing a double integral onto the acceleration signal, the relative position may be obtained**.

 <div style="text-align: center;">
 	<figure>